Domestic Violence Prevention: Methods And Resources

 If you're in a dangerous situation, you'll probably need some help.
 Know the names and contact information of organizations that can help you, such as shelters and domestic violence hotlines, as well as the contact information of supportive friends.
 Memorize these numbers or keep them with you so you'll have them when you need them.

 No one should ever have to be afraid of their intimate partner.
 If someone you're in a close relationship with shows any warning signs of domestic violence, don't hesitate to get help.
-That’s why educating yourself about various types of domestic violence help you to become aware of your situation and guide you through handling it.
+Educating yourself about various types of domestic violence can help you to become more aware of your situation and guide you through handling it.
 Even if you aren't ready to leave, you need to prepare yourself for staying safe both when you're in the relationship and if you choose to leave it.
-Get to know more about what is the coalition against domestic violence here.
+Don't hesitate to seek support from others if you're experiencing challenges such as violence in your relationship.

 Is domestic violence preventable?